ballerina-platform/module-ballerinax-hubspot.crm.object.tickets/examples/ticket-management-system/README.md

 ## Prerequisites

-1. Refer the [Setup Guide](../README.md) to create your HubSpot account if you do not have one already.

-2. For each example, create a `Config.toml` file in the example root directory.
+For each example, create a `Config.toml` file in the example root directory.
 Here's an example of how your Config.toml file should look:
 ```
 clientId = "<clientId>"
 clientSecret = "<clientSecret>"